 You still have options if you want a lucrative welcome bonus but don’t want to pay an annual fee.
 These no-annual-fee credit cards still have great welcome bonuses.
 Plus, their spending requirements are usually — but not always — lower than on premium cards.
 However, their low spending requirements also mean their welcome bonuses are not as lucrative.

-The Chase Freedom Unlimited allows you to earn 5% cash back on grocery store purchases of up to $12,000 in the first year.
-Combined with the earned welcome bonus, its new member perks are worth up to $800 in total.
-You can also earn 5% cash back on travel through Chase Ultimate Rewards, 3% at restaurants and drugstores and 1.5% on everything else.
+The Chase Freedom Unlimited allows you to earn unlimited matched cash back from Chase with no limit to how much you can earn after the first year.
+You can earn 5% cash back on travel through Chase Ultimate Rewards, 3% at restaurants and drugstores and 1.5% on everything else.

 The APR for this card is .